matakus/dctl/README.md

 ### A collection of DCTL's that are sort of useful, sort of not.

-#### I've attempted to comment them so you can see what's happening and change things you dont like or can improve on.
+#### I've attempted to comment them so you can see what's happening and change things you don't like or can improve on.

 ---
 ### mAspect Ratio